A Jobless Utopia?

 Alejandro Baptista knows about this defeat firsthand.
-His family owns the Doña Lola Hotel, a coastal resort, as well as the two-and-a-half-mile wind strip between the Atlantic and La Zarzuela.
+His family owns the Doña Lola Hotel, a coastal resort, as well as the two-and-a-half-mile wind strip between the Atlantic and Sereno.
 In 2004 the municipality surveyed that strip as a “vacation city.”
-Baptista dreamt of building holiday chalets and even a golf course, developments that would have employed the people of La Zarzuela.
+Baptista dreamt of building holiday chalets and even a golf course, developments that would have employed the people of Sereno.
 Tourism promised jobs and garnered local support, while the landowner stood poised to cash in.

 Local residents believe that Baptista sold out.
 Big Wind cost Baptista his view and his reputation.
 Meanwhile turbines did nothing good for the local economy.
 The industrious Eden—possibly something like Blasco Ibáñez’s New World utopia—slipped away.

 • • •

 But what is utopia to the men of Sereno?
 Sugar beets used to be a major crop in the village, but they are tedious and arduous to grow.
 As a root crop, sugar beets require men to bend at the waist, manipulating the tuber in the soil with a long-handled hoe.
 First workers thin the crop, cutting out three of every four roots.
 Those gaps allow workers to then reach the roots when, some months later, they are harvested.